Web Analytics

 * total visit duration divided by session count

-Sessions are often derived from time-spent events fired every 10 seconds during an active session.
+Sessions are often derived from time-spent events that fire every 10 seconds during an active session.

 <figure><img src="/files/Lwd2sKWLOgLWnpy0iwfp" alt=""><figcaption></figcaption></figure>